lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_oligarchy_and_social_control.md

 around us, quietly.
 A story to name the dissonance between the soul’s longing and the world’s design.
 But even this story can be a trap if it leads only to fear, separation, or blame.
-For the true power lies not in identifying the beast, but in remembering our divinity, our awareness, our ability to choose love and awaken others gently, without domination.
+For the true power lies not in identifying the beast, but in remembering our sovereignty, our awareness, our ability to choose love and awaken others gently, without domination.

 So I ask not “what is the beast system?” but rather: where do you feel it?
 In